 [7.51] In making a series of attacks, a Player may allocate his attacking units so that some attacks are made at "poor" Differentials, so that adjacent attacks may be made at more advantageous Differentials (by allotting most of the attacking force to the major objectives).
 These attacks are known as diversionary or holding attacks.

 [7.52] The Phasing Player may never voluntarily reduce the Differential of any given attack.
-That is, he may never voluntarily shift to the left of his Combat Differential column.

 [7.6] COMBAT RESOLUTION